Bayesian Analysis of Social Influence: Inference

 \subsubsection{Prior distributions}

-There are good reasons for performing inference for ALAAM with prior distributions that are proper (probability distributions).
-With an improper prior distribution for $\theta$, the posterior distribution is proper if the observed vector of statistics is in the relative interior of the convex hull on $\mathcal{Z}$, where $\mathcal{Z}$ is the image of $\mathcal{Y}$ under $z(\cdot)$ (this follows trivially from the properties of exponential families, Barndorff-Nielsen,1978; see e.g. Koskinen et al., 2010).
+There are good reasons for performing inference for ALAAMs with prior distributions that are proper.
+With an improper prior distribution for $\theta$, the posterior distribution is proper if the observed vector of statistics is in the relative interior of the convex hull on $\mathcal{Z}$, where $\mathcal{Z}$ is the image of $\mathcal{Y}$ under $z(\cdot)$ .
 Since there are instances where $z(y,x)$ does not fall in the (relative interior of the) convex hull on $\mathcal{Z}$ (Handcock , 2003), a proper prior distribution formally is a safeguard against the risk of the posterior not being defined.
 The Bayes factor $\pi(y|M_i)/\pi(y | M_j)$ is only properly defined if the prior distributions for the parameters of both models are proper.
 A convenient choice for prior distribution for the canonical parameters for an exponential family model is a multivariate normal distribution $N_p(\mu,\Sigma)$.
-While it can be motivated to set $\mu=0$ a priori to reflect no bias on the parameters, setting the scale through $\Sigma$ is less straightforward.
+While one can be motivate setting $\mu=0$ a priori to reflect no bias on the parameters, setting the scale through $\Sigma$ is less straightforward.
 For related binomial models, Chen et al. (2008) argue the merits of using Jeffreys' prior (Jeffreys, 1946).
 Here, this would translate to the prior being $\pi(\theta)\propto | I(\mu_0)|^{1/2}$, for $\mu=0$ which motivates the scalable normal prior with variance covariance matrix $\lambda I(\mu_0)^{-1}$.
 The information matrix is straightforward to obtain as the Monte Carlo estimate of the variance covariance of the model sufficient statistics under $\theta=\mu_0$.
-For some data sets where $\sum_iy_i$ is small, it may be motivated to use a data-dependent prior with $(\mu_0)_1=\hat{\theta}_{MLE}$, where $\hat{\theta}_{MLE}=- \log(\bar{y}-1)$.
+For some data sets where $\sum_iy_i$ is small, one can motivate using a data-dependent prior with $(\mu_0)_1=\hat{\theta}_{MLE}$, where $\hat{\theta}_{MLE}=- \log(\bar{y}-1)$.
 As $\lambda$ will shrink the prior distribution and pull parameters towards the origin, setting $(\mu_0)_1=\hat{\theta}_{MLE}$ will reduce the influence of the intercept which is largely a nuisance.